tldr-pages/tldr/pages/common/hostapd.md

 > Start an access point using a wireless interface.
 > More information: <https://w1.fi/hostapd/>.

-- Create an access point:
+- Start an access point:

 `sudo hostapd {{path/to/hostapd.conf}}`